 Tier 2 Companies: This tier includes mid-sized players with revenues ranging from USD 5 million to USD 20 million.
 These companies often have a strong regional presence and play a crucial role in influencing local markets.
 While they may not possess the extensive global reach of Tier 1 companies, they are characterized by their specialized knowledge of local consumer preferences and regulatory environments.

-Tier 2 companies typically focus on specific segments of the feed enzymes market, such as poultry or aquaculture, and are known for their ability to adapt to changing market dynamics.
+Tier 2 companies typically focus on specific feed enzymes market segments, such as poultry or aquaculture, and are known for their ability to adapt to changing market dynamics.
 Notable companies in this tier include Kemin Industries, Alltech, and Biomin Holding GmbH.
 These firms often invest in technology to ensure compliance with industry standards, although they may lack the advanced capabilities of their Tier 1 counterparts.

 Tier 3 Companies: The third tier consists of small-scale companies with revenues below USD 5 million.
 These players primarily operate in local markets, catering to niche demands and specific customer needs.
 Tier 3 companies are often characterized by limited geographical reach and a focus on fulfilling localized marketplace demands.